iotexproject/dev-portal-content/academy/trusted-location-ethdenver-2023.md

   });
   ```

-No need to spend time on `useRouter()`, so let's focus on the `usePrepareContractWrite()` hook from *wagmi*: `usePrepareContractWrite` gives back a "prepared config" to be sent through to `useContractWrite`.
+Let's focus on the `usePrepareContractWrite()` hook from *wagmi*: `usePrepareContractWrite` gives back a "prepared config" to be sent through to `useContractWrite`.
 More information can be found on wagmi's page [here](https://wagmi.sh/react/prepare-hooks/usePrepareContractWrite).
 This hook needs a few params: First it will need the contract address and ABI it needs to call, the name of the function to be called and the arguments that need to be used.
 Note that we're only enabling this contract to be called only when `isReadyToClaim` (one of the arguments passed earlier in this component) is `true`.
 Finally, we'll need to send some test IOTX with this transaction to cover the value required by the Verifier contract (lines 15-17).

 Let's finish building this hook by adding the following code: